Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Introduction

+Previous studies have shown that pulses formed by gluing together two unstable fronts can be stable \cite{Nii2000,romeo2000,sandstede2000Gluing}---a phenomenon that was described at the time as unexpected~\cite{Nii2000,sandstede2000Gluing} and paradoxical~\cite{romeo2000}.
+Stability analysis of large-wavelength periodic TWs near heteroclinic cycles that are composed of three consecutive unstable fronts, to our knowledge, has not been done before.

+For the stability analysis, we adapt the continuation-based numerical method described in~\cite{rademacher2007computing} to compute the spectrum of periodic TWs and obtain the stability boundaries in the parameter plane.
+The spatially-extended system~\cref{eq:MeanField} poses particular challenges because of the large dynamic range of the three variables over the heteroclinic cycle and the large period of the~TWs.
+This paper provides a blueprint on how to perform these technically challenging computations.
+We also provide a demo via the supplementary data link \url{https://github.com/CrisHasan/TW_Nonlinearity2021} for computing essential spectra and stability boundary in parameter space using the open-source continuation software package {\sc Auto}~\cite{Doedel}.

+We compare our stability calculations to direct simulations of system~\cref{eq:MeanField} and use the stability analysis for one-dimensional TWs to inform numerically determined stability boundaries for the two-dimensional spiral waves.
+To define and quantify spatiotemporal instabilities, we introduce heuristic criteria for the destablization of TWs and spiral waves in the PDE simulations.
+We find the instabilities of periodic TWs and spiral waves to be accurately captured by the stability analysis.

+In direct simulations of system \cref{eq:MeanField}, large-wavelength periodic TWs with unstable essential spectra persist and remain stable for a very long time, even after introducing small perturbations.
+We observe that this surprising phenomenon occurs when the growth rates of these TWs are very small.
+This motivated us to expand on the work of~\cite{rademacher2007computing} and develop a technique for the numerical continuation of the growth rate of unstable periodic travelling waves.
+The computed growth rates accurately and efficiently predict the computationally expensive integration time needed for the destabilization of~TWs.

-The outline of the paper is as follows. \Cref{sec:existence} reviews the dynamics of \cref{eq:MeanField} in the travelling frame of reference and discusses the existence of periodic TWs.
+The outline of the paper is as follows. \Cref{sec:existence} reviews the dynamics of system~\cref{eq:MeanField} in a travelling frame of reference and discusses the existence of periodic~TWs.
 In \cref{sec:stability}, we describe and implement the numerical scheme for computing the essential spectrum of periodic TWs and determining the boundary of the stability region.
-We then show how the spatiotemporal behavior of travelling waves in the PDE simulations agrees with the acquired results of the stability analysis.
-We find that the computed growth rate of the periodic TWs obtained from the spectral analysis serves as an accurate predictor and indicator of the instabilities of the TW solutions.
+We then show in \cref{sec:simulations} how the spatiotemporal behaviour of travelling waves in the PDE simulations agrees with the acquired results of the stability analysis.
+We also find that the computed growth rate of the periodic TWs obtained from the spectral analysis serves as an accurate predictor and indicator of the instabilities of the TW solutions.
 Conclusions and final remarks are presented in \cref{sec:discussion}.